Gain access to personalized product screening, the best pricing, rewards, and more!

 This page is an expert guide on getting rid of rose slugs off your property using the products and methods suggested by our experienced pest control specialists.
 Follow this guide and use the recommended products, and you will eliminate rose slugs, which is guaranteed.

 If you have a garden or flower bed and notice holes in your rose leaves, you likely have rose slugs.
-Despite their name, rose slugs aren't slugs and are more closely related to caterpillars.
+Despite their name, rose slugs aren't slugs, but a type of sawfly larvae.
 Rose slugs like to feed on the leaves of rose shrubs, so if you are growing roses, your flowers could be at risk.

 Rose slugs are a prominent issue in mid to late summer.
 Often, the damage done to the rose leaves is mistaken for a disease or some other issue because the rose slug is not seen.
 This is usually due to the tiny and green rose slug, so it can blend into the leaf and go unnoticed.
 These bugs can kill your rose bush if you do not intervene.